MicrosoftDocs/learn/learn-pr/azure/create-publish-webapp-app-service-vs-code/includes/1-introduction.md

 In this module, you will:

-- Create an Express.js web application in VS Code
+- Create a new web application in Visual Studio Code
 - Publish the app to Azure App Service
-- Update the app in VS Code and publish the updates
+- Update the app in Visual Studio Code and publish the updates

 ## Prerequisites

 - Familiarity with web app concepts
 - Beginner-level programming knowledge
-- Local installations of Visual Studio Code and Node.js
+- Local installations of Visual Studio Code and either Node.js or Python